The best fitness and health gifts for starting the new year off stronger than ever

 Apple AirPods Pro ($234.98, originally $249; amazon.com)

 The brand new Apple AirPods Pro are a great way to tune out distractions when it's time to zone in on your workout.
-These compact true wireless buds come with active noise canceling technology, plus they're sweat and water resistant, so there's no need to worry when you're killing it in the gym.
+These compact true wireless buds come with active noise-canceling technology, plus they're sweat- and water-resistant, so there's no need to worry when you're killing it in the gym.

 Powerbeats Pro ($249.95; amazon.com)

 If you're looking for high-quality Bluetooth headphones better suited for running or intense HIIT workouts, Powerbeats Pro are your best bet.
-Unlike the AirPods Pro, they feature adjustable ear hooks that guarantee they won't budge or pop out no matter what you're doing.
+Unlike the AirPods Pro, they feature adjustable ear hooks so they won't budge or pop out, no matter what you're doing.

-Dagne Dover Landon Carryall in Medium ($155; dagnedover.com)
+Dagne Dover Landon Carryall in Medium ($155; nordstrom.com)

 This gym bag is sure to garner compliments, turn heads and last you years.
-It's the perfect size to double as both a work bag that fits an extra pair of sneakers, boxing gloves or whatever you need for that post-work sweat sesh.
-The Neoprene material is extremely lightweight, and also a breeze to keep clean.
+It's the perfect size to double as both a work bag and a gym bag that fits an extra pair of sneakers, boxing gloves or whatever you need for that post-work sweat sesh.
+The neoprene material is extremely lightweight and a breeze to keep clean.
 Simply throw it in the wash whenever it's starting to smell less than optimal.
-There are a ton of useful pockets and zippers to make organization a breeze, and the range of colors makes it a great option for everyone.
+There are a ton of useful pockets and zippers to make organization easy, and the range of colors makes it a great option for everyone.

 Hydro Flask Wide Mouth Water Bottle (starting at $44.95; amazon.com)

-It's important to stay hydrated, and after a long workout there's really nothing better than taking a swig of ice cold water.
-To keep your water cold, Hydro Flask has Dual-Shield Technology that locks in the temperature, so even hours after you fill it up, your water stays cold and refreshing.
-The bottles come in seven colors with a variety of lids so you can tailor it to your workout and style.
+It's important to stay hydrated, and after a long workout there's really nothing better than taking a swig of ice-cold water.
+To keep your water cold, Hydro Flask has Dual-Shield technology that locks in the temperature, so even hours after you fill it up, your water is still cold and refreshing.
+The bottles come in seven colors with a variety of lids, so you can tailor yours to your workout and style.

 Jade Harmony Yoga Mat (starting at $79.95; amazon.com)

-This isn't any old yoga mat.
-The Jade Harmony Yoga Mat comes in 16 fun colors, and prides itself on its superior grip and comfort.
+This isn't just any old yoga mat.
+The Jade Harmony mat comes in 16 fun colors and offers superior grip and comfort.
 Plus, it's made from sustainable materials, and the brand actually gives back to the planet with every purchase.
-Made from natural rubber as opposed to synthetic alternatives, the material works to provide a more secure grip while you're holding your poses.
+The mats are made from natural rubber as opposed to synthetic alternatives, which works to provide a more secure grip while you're holding your poses.
 Reviewers specifically love it for hot yoga, when other mats can turn into a total slip and slide.
 With a 4.5-star rating from over 2,300 reviewers, this is a mat worth the splurge for the yogi in your life.

 Apple Watch Series 5 ($384; amazon.com)

-The latest Apple Watch doesn't change much with design, but it does something big with the display.
-It's now always on, so whether you holding that yoga pose at the gym or riding a bike, you don't need to take an extra action to monitor your workout.
-It's a big change that doesn't take away from the day-long battery life.
-Additionally, it can still take an ECG and looks sporty in the aluminum variants.
+The latest Apple Watch hasn't changed much with design, but it does something big with the display.
+It's now always on, so whether you're holding that yoga pose at the gym or riding a bike, you don't need to take an extra action to monitor your workout.
+It's a big change that doesn't take away from the daylong battery life.
+The watch can still take an ECG and looks sporty in the aluminum variants.

 Fitbit Versa 2 ($148, originally $199.95; amazon.com)

-FitBit's latest device aims to mix a smartwatch with an activity tracker.
-It keeps the class leading tracking technology that Fitbit fans have enjoyed, but tosses in some smart features like messaging, calls and even Alexa on your wrist.
+Fitbit's latest device mixes a smartwatch with an activity tracker.
+It keeps the class-leading tracking technology that Fitbit fans have enjoyed, but tosses in some smart features like messaging, calls and even Alexa on your wrist.

 Bleecker Dopp Kit ($95; mzwallace.com)

-For the guy who throws toiletries into his gym bag, this Dopp Kit from MZ Wallace's new men's line is a super sleek, yet masculine, option when it comes to packing all your gym essentials in an organized way.
-It also doubles as a perfect toiletry bag for any traveling, since it's big enough to fit a toothbrush, shaving kit, cologne and much more.
+For the guy who throws toiletries into his gym bag, this kit from MZ Wallace's new men's line is a super sleek, yet masculine, option when it comes to packing all your gym essentials in an organized way.
+It also doubles as a perfect toiletry bag for travel, since it's big enough to fit a toothbrush, shaving kit, cologne and much more.

 Kiehl's Men's Skincare Starter Kit ($39; kiehls.com)

-A perfect addition to the Bleecker Dopp Kit, this skincare starter kit from Kiehl's is the perfect stuff to use after a workout.
-It's simple, yet super refreshing, reinvigorating and does wonders on oily or acne-prone skin.
+A perfect addition to the Bleecker Dopp Kit, this skin care starter kit from Kiehl's is the perfect stuff to use after a workout.
+It's simple, yet super refreshing and reinvigorating and does wonders on oily or acne-prone skin.
 It's also the perfect opportunity to test out popular, best-selling products before committing to a full-size option.

 TriggerPoint GRID Foam Roller ($44.99, originally $64.99; amazon.com)

 Foam rollers are a real game-changer when it comes to post-workout recovery.
-They work to loosen up your muscles and act as a massage after a trying session, and you'll be able to loosen up your quads, calf, lats, back and much more with this 5-star rated option.
-A great option for the person who's just getting into working out or always says they need to stretch more.
+They work to loosen up your muscles and act as a massage after a trying session, and you'll be able to work on your quads, calves, lats, back and much more with this 5-star-rated option.
+It's a great choice for the person who's just getting into working out.

 Drybar Four Pack ($39; nordstrom.com)

 Dry shampoo is a must-have if you're going from the gym to dinner (or anywhere you have to look and smell acceptable).
-This four pack comes with Drybar's cult-favorite Detox Dry Shampoo, which will leave your gym hair feeling, looking and smelling fresh and clean.
-You'll also get a texturizer, heat protectant and hairspray, which you can either take to the gym or pack for upcoming travel.
+This four-pack comes with Drybar's cult-favorite Detox dry shampoo, which will leave your gym hair feeling, looking and smelling fresh and clean.
+You'll also get a texturizer, heat protectant and hairspray, which you can either take to the gym or pack for travel.

-For the yoga enthusiast in your life who has everything they need, this yoga mat bag is a total luxury that they'd be thrilled to receive.
-The stunning rose gold color in combination with the adjustable strap and exterior pocket (perfect for your keys and wallet) makes this a stylish, yet practical, option.
+For the yoga enthusiast in your life who has everything she needs, this yoga mat bag is a total luxury that she'd be thrilled to receive.
+The stunning rose gold color, in combination with the adjustable strap and exterior pocket (perfect for keys and wallet), makes this a stylish, yet practical, option.

 Activewear that everyone will love